If you're artistic and want to use your skills to help people in your local community, being a community arts worker could be ideal for you

-Community arts worker is more of an umbrella term as job titles tend to relate quite closely to the role or type of work; similar titles are arts development officer, youth engagement officer, youth arts practitioner, and community projects assistant.
+'Community arts worker' is more of an umbrella term, as job titles tend to relate quite closely to the role or type of work.
+Similar titles are arts development officer, youth engagement officer, youth arts practitioner, and community projects assistant.
 Creative practitioners are usually freelance creative professionals.

 Project work may fall into categories such as race, gender, disability, health and the environment, and may focus on the following groups:

-- young people, especially those at risk;
+- young people, especially those at risk

-- young offenders;
+- young offenders

-- homeless people;
+- homeless people

-- people with disabilities and mental health conditions;
+- people with disabilities and mental health conditions

-- ethnic minorities;
+- ethnic minorities

-- the elderly;
+- the elderly

 - drug and alcohol users.

-- liaising with a variety of people and organisations including local authorities, schools, companies for sponsorship, freelance
+- liaise with a variety of people and organisations including local authorities, schools, companies for sponsorship, freelance professionals and specialist workers

-- managing and supporting volunteers.
+- manage and support volunteers.

-- Typical starting salaries for administrative roles are £16,000, rising to between £20,000 and £30,000 for experienced community arts workers.
+- Typical starting salaries for administrative roles are £16,000, rising to between £20,000 and £30,000 once you've built up experience.